statichunt/statichunt/README.md

 > **Tip:** Do not generate the screenshots.
 Please just submit the markdown file in your pull request.

+## Submit A Jamstack Example Site

+Anyone can submit a jamstack example by adding a markdown file to the `content/examples` folder.

+1. Fork this repo and copy the `_template.md` file in `content/examples` folder.
+Another option is to add a new file using the [Github UI](https://github.com/statichunt/statichunt/tree/main/content/examples) _(click the "add file" button)_
+2. Rename it to the resource name (ex: `statichunt.md`) and fulfill the file with examples info.
+3. Submit a pull request

+> **Tip:** Do not generate the screenshots.
+Please just submit the markdown file in your pull request.

 ## Contribution Guidelines

 * Any open source themes with a public Github repo can be submitted.